Synera Side Effects

 Applies to lidocaine / tetracaine topical: topical application cream, topical application patch extended release

-Along with its needed effects, lidocaine / tetracaine topical may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lidocaine / tetracaine topical may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking lidocaine / tetracaine topical:More common
+If any of the following side effects occur while taking lidocaine / tetracaine topical, check with your doctor or nurse immediately:More common

 - Flushing or redness of the skin